EDGE of Existence programme: Sharks and rays

-The only current species with an EDGE median score over 100 are the maidenhair tree and wollemi pine.
+Species with an EDGE median score over 100 are the maidenhair tree and wollemi pine.
 Examples of Critically Endangered species with very low EDGE median scores, 1 or below due to low evolutionary distinctness, are the Algerian fir, Visayan warty pig, and pindu.
 The number of EDGE species varies by taxonomic group.
-For example, 8 crocodylians are EDGE species, representing more than 30% of crocdylians.
+For example, 8 crocodylians are EDGE species, representing more than 30% of crocodylians.
 Meanwhile 908 amphibians are EDGE species, representing less than 15% of amphibians.